ToreEA/surf-sentry/README.md

-# surf-sentry
+# SurfSentry
-Open source filtering and monitoring http proxy with web admin console
+Java HTTP proxy with request filtering and monitoring and a web admin console

+To be deployed on any Java 8 compliant web container.